 Working with Objects

 The Stairs object type differs from others in the ability to create an opening in the slab above it.
-If you have imported a 3D model of a staircase, the program sets it as the Furniture type by default.
+If you have imported a 3D model of a staircase, the app sets it as the Furniture type by default.
 In order to apply the proper object type, use the Type & Representation dialog.

 Operations common for all object types are discussed in the Basics section.
 This includes:

 The Applying Materials section explains how to apply materials to objects.

 Most of the staircase parameters are located in the Inspector, where you can change the object's geometric properties, or set up how the object looks on the floor plan or in the 3D view.

 The geometric properties of a staircase can be found in the Object Properties tab of the Inspector.

 To resize an object, enter new values into the Width and Depth fields.
 To resize the object proportionally, select the Maintain Aspect Ratio option.